Free website audit · a plan and a fair price built around your business · no lock-in

 TicketWave is one platform with three modules, sold separately:

 A salon takes bookings and sells a class series.
 A restaurant takes table bookings and orders for delivery.
-The platform handles both without forcing the venue to run two SaaS subscriptions.
+The platform handles both without forcing the venue to run two SaaS subscriptions, and both modules bill on the same commission-only basis rather than a fixed monthly charge per module.

 No monthly fee on any module.
 Pricing is commission-only, on a sliding scale: